Why AI results now shape discovery and conversion

 Shorter paths to purchase

 AI answers preload price and policies, so clicks carry high intent.
 Ensure landing pages match promises.
+The Baymard Institute reports abandonment rates near 70%, so reducing friction matters.

 Proof content, reviews and policy clarity